 In the early stage of kidney cancer, there are often no symptoms.
 Kidney tumors can become very large before causing symptoms.
 When symptoms do occur, the most common one is blood in the urine (hematuria).
 There is generally no pain during urination.

 Other common symptoms include mass or lump in the abdomen and back pain or flank pain.
-Less common symptoms ...more symptoms »
+Less common symptoms include ...more symptoms »

 Kidney Cancer: Treatments

 There is no specific way to prevent kidney cancer, although there are measures that can help to minimize the risk of developing kidney cancer and other types of cancer.
 This includes seeking medical care as soon as any symptoms of kidney cancer are noted.
 It is also important to seek regular medical care throughout the lifetime.
-Regular medical care allows a health ...more treatments »
+Regular medical care allows a health care ...more treatments »

 Kidney Cancer: Misdiagnosis